EFHIII/dithering/README.md

 Well, a good dithered image will look identical to the original when you squint.
 That is to say, what the dithered image looks like when squinting should look like what the original image looks like when squinting.

-It's not hard to imitate the effect of squinting by using a gausian blur (color interpolation in Linear RGB).
+It's not hard to imitate the effect of squinting by using a Gaussian blur (color interpolation in Linear RGB).
 That doesn't get us all the way there though.
 What about when we're not squinting?
 The human brain still psychovisually spreads color out so that when looking at a pattern of different colors next to eachother, our brain interprets it as having the quality of if those colors were mixed together.
-What I've found works best is using a gaussian blur or two and then adding a strong bias to the center pixel.
+What I've found works best is using a Gaussian blur or two and then adding a strong bias to the center pixel.

 Using a kernel of size 9x9 this is the graph I default to: